Introduction

 Marriage

 In 1889, Samuel married Elizabeth Driver near Axminster.
-She was the daughter of David and Susan Driver of Chesterton, Cambridgeshire.
-Her father was a labourer.
+Elizabeth was the daughter of David and Susan Driver of Chesterton, Cambridgeshire, where her father worked as a labourer.

 Early railway career

-By April 1891, Samuel was a railway gatekeeper at Axminster.
-He and his family lived in a four-room house in Membury Road.
+By April 1891, Samuel held the position of railway gatekeeper at Axminster, where he lived with his family in a four-room house in Membury Road.

-After two or three years at Axminster, Samuel and his family moved to Hardington, where Samuel was a signalman.
+After two or three years at Axminster, the family moved to Hardington, where Samuel worked as a signalman.
 Their third child was born at Hardington on 13 August 1894.

 Return to Devon